 Franchise Law – Corporate Accountability

-Dady & Gardner franchisee attorneys have succeeded in establishing law that ensures that officers, directors and executives, as well as the corporations they work for, can be held liable.
+Dady & Gardner, P.A., franchisee attorneys have succeeded in establishing law that ensures that officers, directors and executives, as well as the corporations they work for, can be held liable.

 In Shipman v.
 Case Handyman Franchise Services, LLC, 2006 WL 1891772 (N.D.
 Ill.
 2006), the court held that a corporate officer could be jointly and severally liable as a “control person” for a corporation’s violation of the Illinois Franchise Disclosure Act unless the officer had no knowledge of, or reasonable basis to know of, the transactions constituting the alleged violation.